MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 </a>
 ```

 There's nothing wrong with this implementation, but we can do better!
-Reactive variables are always be re-computed whenever any of the data it depends on is updated.
-So because of this, the `isEmpty` will be updated if:
+Reactive variables are always be recomputed when data it depends on is updated.
+So because of this, the `isEmpty` variable will be recomputed if:

-1. The user adds the first item
+1. User adds a first item
-2. The user adds the second item
+2. User adds a second item
-3. The user adds the third item
+3. User adds a third item
-4. The user removes the third item
+4. User removes the third item

-Notice that 3 out of the 4 updates are unnecessary for our use case, because we only want to know if the cart is empty or not!
+Notice that 3 out of the 4 recomputations are unnecessary for our use case, because we only want to know if the cart is empty or not!
 This is where derived stores come into the picture.
-A store will only trigger an update if the previous and current value are [unequal](https://github.com/sveltejs/svelte/blob/7630a25db54f113102ea6d69b7d3e13e82b278fb/src/runtime/internal/utils.ts#L39), which means that if the value updates from `false` to `false`, nothing happens.
+A store will only trigger an update if the previous and new value are [unequal](https://github.com/sveltejs/svelte/blob/7630a25db54f113102ea6d69b7d3e13e82b278fb/src/runtime/internal/utils.ts#L39), which means that if the value updates from `false` to `false`, nothing happens.

-So the following setup will trigger 75% less updates caused by state change:
+So the following setup will trigger 75% less updates in the same scenario:

 ```svelte
 <script>